When can penalties apply?

 |Voluntary disclosure by taxpayer:

 |Failure to take reasonable care

 |Failure to provide documents

 Tax shortfall provisions

-You A document that sets out what a person wants to happen to their money and other property after they die. have a tax shortfall if, due to your own actions, you paid less tax than the ATO considers you should have paid.
+You will have a tax shortfall if, due to your own actions, you paid less tax than the ATO considers you should have paid.
 This may be due to several factors, including deliberate understatement of your income, carelessness, or where you contend that the Acts could be interpreted in a particular way favourable to you but cannot ‘reasonably argue’ that your interpretation is acceptable.

-The penalties imposed are complex and are determined by a number of factors, including the degree of seriousness of the A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious)., whether you cooperated with the ATO, and whether you voluntarily disclosed the offence to the ATO.
-The penalties, expressed as a percentage of the shortfall, are shown in the table above.
+The penalties imposed are complex and are determined by a number of factors, including the degree of seriousness of the offence, whether you cooperated with the ATO, and whether you voluntarily disclosed the offence to the ATO.
+The penalties, expressed as a percentage of the shortfall, are shown in the table in ‘Penalties for taxation shortfalls’ above.